UniversityOfDundee-Computing/cw1-web-development-project-jzj-fortnite/README.md

 # FORTNITE WEBSITE

-The purpose of this repo is to build a website based on a Wikipedia page on [Fortnite](https://en.wikipedia.org/wiki/Fortnite).
-The repository consists of simple HTML and CSS files to build web pages related to the topic.
+The task is to build a website with content on a Wikipedia page on [Fortnite](https://en.wikipedia.org/wiki/Fortnite).
+This repository consists of simple HTML and CSS files that build the website.
 To assist in CSS, Bootstrap 5 is used.
 For development purposes, Visual Studio Code is used.

 ## TEAM MEMBERS